tscholze/uwp-road-to-surface-neo/README.md

 ## Caution
 Due to the early days of the Surface Neo, there is no emulator or a SDK.
 I try to update this project with new features until it is actual runable.

+**Update**
+The Surface Neo emulator required Windows 10 Pro or higher.
+I do not own a license for this kind of Windows 10 version.
+As long as I cannot run it on an emulator, I'll pause the development on this app.

 ## Keep in mind
 This app is purely build for having fun!
 All features have room for improvements or could be done more elegant.